YuuSakaguchi/website/app/assets/doc/spec.md

 # Technical FAQ
 **What information does Standard Notes collect about me?**
 <br>
 As little as possible, if at all.
-Our apps do not use any data analytics libraries like Google Analytics, which track your behavior and present you with intrusive advertisements.
-Instead, we plan to do things the old fashioned way: opt-in email surveys, which we hope you'll respond to.
-Surveys will ensure we're building the right thing and help us understand how people are using the Standard Notes apps.

-In addition, Standard Notes will never require you to agree to a lengthy terms of conditions.
+Our apps do not use any data analytics libraries like Google Analytics, which track your behavior online and sell it to advertisers.
+Instead, we plan to do things the old fashioned way: optional surveys, whether through email or Twitter.
+In addition, Standard Notes will never require you to agree to a lengthy terms of service.

 # FAQ